atom/atom/docs/getting-started.md

 ### Working With Files

+Atom windows are scoped to the directory in which they're opened from.
+So if you launch Atom from the command line, everything will be relative to the current directory.
+This means that the tree view on the left will only show files contained within that directory.

+This can be a useful way to organize multiple projects, as each project will be contained within it's own window and it's state will be unique to that window.

 #### Finding Files

 The fastest way to find a file in your project is to use the fuzzy finder.
 Just